Managing school staff

 Cover and supply arrangements

-- 'Rarely cover' and 'foreseeable absence': rules and guidance Understand what is meant by, and the rules around, 'rarely cover' and 'foreseeable' absence, and find answers to common questions on who can provide cover.
+- 'Rarely cover' and 'foreseeable absence': rules and guidance Understand the rules around 'rarely cover' and 'foreseeable' absence, and find answers to common questions on who can provide cover.

 7 articles